Steven Prothero, Director of Mitigation Services

 Colten Warner, Project Manager, Mitigation Services

 Colten grew up in Grand Lake, CO.
 His background is in construction, hard wood flooring, fabricating granite slabs, and business management.
 He joined the team at Rocky Mountain Catastrophe in 2013 and is IICRC certified in Water Damage Restoration, Odor Control, Applied Microbial Remediation, Carpet Repair & Reinstallation, Fire & Smoke Restoration, Carpet Cleaning, Health & Safety, Lead Safe, Biohazard & Trauma Scene Cleanup, and is certified by AARST-NRPP as a Radon Professional.
 In his spare time, he has a passion for hunting, fishing, camping, traveling, snowboarding, and playing hockey.
 Colten (Long Haul) plays center on the RMCAT hockey team.
-He lives in Granby, CO with his wife, daughter and their dog, Clementine, who works part time as the RMCAT office guard dog.
+He lives in Granby, CO with his wife, two daughters, and their dog, Clementine, who works part time as the RMCAT office guard dog.

 Jonny Conibere, Project Manager, Mitigation Services

 Jonny moved to the Fraser Valley in 2000.
 Originally from Birmingham England, Jonny came to the Winter Park area to ski.
 His background is in stonemasonry, tile, and stucco.
 Jonny has a degree in French from Kingston University, London.
 He has been with RMCAT since 2012 and is IICRC certified in: Water Damage Restoration, Applied Microbial Remediation, Odor Control, Carpet Repair & Re-installation, Carpet Cleaning and Fire & Smoke Restoration.
 His hobbies include skiing, hockey, rafting, and camping.
 Jonny (Golden Spike) plays Left Defense on the RMCAT hockey team.
 Jonny lives in Fraser with his wife and three children and his dogs, Rosa and Jasper.

 Kim Daniels, Restoration Coordinator

 Although Kim is not a Colorado native, she first set foot in the Centennial state in 1992.
 She spent time adventuring in Boulder, Buena Vista, Santa Cruz and Terlingua before choosing Grand County as home base.
 Kim has a background in graphic design as well as HOA Management with several licenses including a Certified Manager of Community Associations (CMCA®) and a Colorado HOA Manager (CAM).
-She enjoys cross-country skiing, rafting, and hiking, and plays wingwoman (Boiler) on the RMCAT hockey team.
-Kim has two kids, and resides in Fraser.
+She enjoys cross-country skiing, skydiving, rafting, and hiking, and plays wingwoman (Boiler) on the RMCAT hockey team.
+Kim lives outside planet Earth (in Fraser).